 For the same reasons that you shortened your domain name, you should shorten your URLs.
 This is as much for your own benefit as it is your users’, as it’s going to make organizing your site much easier.
 For example, if you have a “products and services” subcategory page, consider shortening it to just “products” or “services.”
 If you have a long blog title like “how to recover from an embarrassing situation at work,” consider shortening it to “embarrassing-work-situation” as an extension of your URL.
 Remove any unnecessary additions or extensions whenever possible and focus on what really matters.
 I realize this seems to counter-act my advice from #12 (adding a breadcrumb trail increases the length of the URL), so to be clear, what I suggest is using breadcrumb trails and keeping them short and concise, while also making an effort to keep URLs short after the inclusion of the breadcrumbs.

-An HTML sitemap is a way to organize your site easily for users—not to be confused with an XML sitemap, which I’ll cover in the next bulleted tactic.
+An HTML sitemap is a way to organize your site easily for users—not to be confused with an XML sitemap for SEO, which I’ll cover in the next bulleted tactic.
 Here, your goal is to make a comprehensive list of all the pages of your site, organized logically so users can follow it—and follow its links to those specific named pages.
 Generally, webmasters include a link to the HTML sitemap in the footer, where users intuitively seek to access it.

 An XML sitemap is a more technical version of the HTML sitemap, marked up with code so that search crawlers can make sense of your data.
 Creating one is easier than it seems, and some WordPress plugins do it automatically for you.
 When you have your XML sitemap complete, you can upload it to Google Search Console to instruct Google about the exact layout and structure of your website.
 Note that Google will crawl and interpret your website without this sitemap, but this can accelerate and increase the accuracy of the process.